zahidprvz/xylophone_flutter/README.md

-Sure, here's a sample README file for the Xylophone app:

----

 # Xylophone App

 The Xylophone app is a simple and fun music app developed using Flutter.
 It allows users to play various musical notes by tapping on colorful bars displayed on the screen, mimicking the functionality of a xylophone instrument.